noctux/philote/README.md

 All other code is available under the terms and conditions of the AGPL3 license.
 For more details please the the [LICENSE file](LICENSE).

+# Trivia

+In Orson Scott Cards marvellous Ender's Game series the term "ansible" refers to a device for faster than light communication.
+The philote is the (fictional) subatomic particle which delivers the actual messages.